atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 woman who consented to be mistress to the
 0
 4
-man she loved, was a much greater character than her who married a man merely because. he could place her in a Sphere to which she had no pretenstons. — Such a marriage, he affirmed, was downright
+man she loved, was a much greater character than her who married a man merely because. he could place her in a Sphere to which she had no pretenstons. --Such a marriage, he affirmed, was downright
 \
 prosti